banner of finescrollsaw website: head of medusa

 7. Hofmann & Schmitt fretwork patterns catalogue, Limburgerhof, Germany, c.
 1938.

 This collection of patterns was published in Limburgerhof, Germany, around 1938.
-The variety of styles in the patterns is obvious, this collection seems to be composed by patterns of different origins.
-Among others the patterns of the old German collection of Mey & Widmayer in Munich, undoubtedly the most beautiful fretwork designs ever produced in Germany.
-Many of the patterns here are of the best artistic quality, especially those dating back to the 19th century.
-Some others are of questionable good taste, like the lamps containing portraits of Nazi leaders.
+The variety of styles is immediately apparent, as the collection appears to feature patterns from various origins.
+Among these are the designs from the renowned old German collection of Mey & Widmayer in Munich, which are undoubtedly the most beautiful fretwork patterns ever created in Germany.
+Many of the patterns in this collection exhibit exceptional artistic quality, especially those from the 19th century.
+However, some designs raise questions of taste, such as the lamps adorned with portraits of Nazi leaders.

 Click here to download this catalogue in PDF format.